Chandan9898Kumar/maching_coding/README.md

 - Polling simply means checking for new data over a fixed interval of time by making API calls at regular intervals to the server.
 It is used to get real-time updates in applications.
 There are many applications that need real-time data and polling is a life savior for those applications.

+- Polling in React applications is a powerful technique to keep the user's page up-to-date with the latest data without needing them to refresh the page manually.
+At its core, React polling involves making periodic API calls to a server to fetch the most current data.

+This method is beneficial in scenarios where data changes frequently and needs to be displayed in real-time, such as in a dashboard displaying live statistics or a chat app that shows new messages.

+Unlike traditional API calls that occur once when a user performs an action or when a component mounts, React polling continuously sends requests at specified polling intervals.
+This ensures that the app remains interactive and that the data displayed is as fresh as possible.

+However, it's crucial to balance the frequency of these API calls to avoid overwhelming the server or degrading the user experience with excessive loading times.

+- `Polling intervals are the heartbeats of React polling, dictating how often your app should make API calls to fetch new data.
+The key to setting up effective polling intervals lies in striking a balance between real-time updates and system performance.
+A shorter polling interval means more up-to-date information but can lead to higher server load and potential performance bottlenecks.
+Conversely, a longer interval reduces the load but may result in stale data.`

 ### Different types of Polling:

 - 1. `Short Polling:` In a short polling client requests data from the server and the server will return the response if it is available and if it is not available then it returns an empty response.
 This process will be repeated at regular intervals.

 Although, there are a few problems with short polling, i.e., the frequency of polling can cause an unacceptable burden on the network, the server, or both, when the acceptable latency is low, in general.

 - 2.  `long polling :` In Short polling, there was a problem that if the response is not available then the server returns an empty response.
       So, In long polling, this problem got solved.
 Here, in long polling, the client sends a request to the server and if the response is not available then the server will hold the request till the response gets available, & after the availability of the response, the server will send the response back.
 After getting a response, again the request will be made either immediately or after some period of time and this process will repeat again and again.
 In simple words, the client will always be in the live connection to the server.

+A. With Long-Polling, the client requests information from the server exactly as in normal polling, but with the expectation that the server may not respond immediately.
+That’s why this technique is sometimes referred to as a “Hanging GET”.

+B. as it receives the response , client send the new request of polling to server again .
+But unlike regular polling it does not keep on sending request , it waits till the time it gets response.

+Protocol : HTTP -> application/json -> text/palin

 - Real-World Polling Applications: Polling has different Real-world Applications.
 Some of them are described below: